siva-thota/TestChallenge/README.md

 Now provide the items list  for example : Shirt Trousers Tie Jacket (with space between each item and with out any commas) and hit enter.

-You should e able to see the output.
+You should be able to see the output.